MacPenguin

 Section XIV: Compatibility

-1. Will Linux/m68k for Macintosh be binary compatible with the other m68k Linux projects?
+1. Is Linux/m68k for Macintosh binary compatible with the other m68k Linux projects?

-It already is, aside from various programs that depend on Amiga- or Atari-specific hardware.
-In general, the operating system kernel presents a uniform interface to userland so it doesn't have to worry about the details of the hardware.
+Yes.
+In general, the operating system kernel presents a standard Application Binary Interface so userland doesn't have to worry too much about the details of the hardware.

-2. Will Linux/mac68k be source compatible with other Linux ports?
+2. Is Linux/mac68k source compatible with other Linux ports?

 The short answer is yes, for the same reasons listed above.
 The long answer is yes, but there are certain differences between processor architecures that can't be reasonably abstracted away by the kernel.
-The major things to watch for are alignment issues (m68k is slightly stricter about having things be word-aligned than i386), endianness issues (m68k is big-endian unlike x86), and for kernel drivers, the total absence of all sorts of low-level i386 brain-damage (having a tiny port I/O space and separate instructions for accessing it sticks out as the big one).
-Also, a lot of software authors seem to be under the mistaken impression that Linux is for i386 only, and make stupid assumptions about things as simple as the strings returned by uname(1) in Makefiles and the like.
+The major things to watch for are alignment issues (unlike other architectures, m68k does not by default "naturally align" long word sized variables), endianness issues (m68k is big-endian unlike x86), and for kernel drivers, the total absence of all sorts of low-level i386 brain-damage (having a tiny port I/O space and separate instructions for accessing it sticks out as the big one).
+Also, a lot of software authors seem to be suffering under the delusion that Linux is for x86 only, and make stupid assumptions about things as simple as the strings returned by uname(1) in Makefiles and the like.

 3. Will Linux/mac68k be able to run MacOS or A/UX binaries?